ShebMichel/DevHub-Colab/FuelPriceProject/README.md

 Navigate to the project directory:

-cd FuelPriceProject
+- cd FuelPriceProject
-&
+- run python main.py # Backend
-run python main.py # Backend
+- copy the hyperlink (something like this:  *http://localhost:3000*) on your terminal

-copy the hyperlink (something like this:  *http://localhost:3000*) on your terminal and open your browser to paste it.
+- paste the link to the browser.

-Contribution
+## Contribution

 Contributions are welcome!
 Feel free to submit pull requests or report issues in the repository.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.